“do” helper for emphasis in variable naming

 I researched the grammar to figure out why the variable was letting me down.

 Turns out the “do” helping verb isn’t a special thing.
-But when added to another verb in the preterite, it increases emphatic assertion; heaping a deeper credibility on the thing that did happen.
-You can really feel it on your brain tongue.
-Right?
-The additional d letters in the phrase — more hardness equaling more certainty.
+But when added to another verb in the preterite, it increases emphatic assertion heaping deeper credibility on the thing that did happen.
+You can really feel it on your brain tongue, right?
+The additional slam of

 The code doth protest too much??